Talk a walk through our evolution to get a taste of how change happens.

 2020

-COVID forces us inside, but we stay resilient and add digital capabilities, continuing to meet online.
-EHW began a partnership with a CKWC member to provide essential supplies and delivery services to seniors in Central Kinsman through the heights of the pandemic.
+A CKWC member begins a delivery program to provide essential supplies and food to seniors in Central Kinsman through the height of the pandemic.

 2021